Daniel-Abrecht/dpa-utils/README.md

 Also take a look at the dpa/utils/config.h file for what you can put in there.

 To use one of the files in the `mk/` folder, you can specify it in the make command.
 For example `make use=avr`.
-Make sure to do a `make clean` before building the libtary is you use one of those files or a custom config.
+Make sure to do a `make clean` before building the library is you use one of those files or a custom config.

 You can open a shell in a build environment using `make shell`.
 It'll set `PATH` and `LD_LIBRARY_PATH`.
 You can then run the example binaries without installing the library.
-You can also specify things like CC there, and it'll carry over to any subsequenbt make calls in that shell.
+You can also specify things like CC there, and it'll carry over to any subsequent make calls in that shell.

 You can create debug builds using `make debug=1`.
 You can create builds with asan enabled using `make asan=1`.
 You can combine these options.